-PIR310 Work Based Learning in Politics or International Relations
+Work Based Learning in Politics or International Relations (PIR6001)

 This module provides students with opportunities to gain practical insights into the workings of organisations whose role and function have clear relevance to the focus and subject matter of their undergraduate degree in Politics or International Relations, and to link such insights to their acquired knowledge and understanding of social science theories and concepts.
 In addition the module will prepare students for the graduate job market and encourage their autonomous engagement in personal development planning.

 The module introduces students to international relations in the Middle East.
-It equips them with the analytical skills to examine the Arab-Israeli conflict, Gulf conflicts, the impact of the Arab Spring on regional relations, and the roles of regional powers.
+It equips them with the analytical skills to examine the Arab-Israeli conflict, Gulf conflicts, and the impact of the Arab Spring on regional politics.